Advertisement

 As some say, there is no ideal span of control as it depends on several factors.
 It's a judgment call based on several factors.
 It also largely depends on how you define the span of control.
 While many define the span of control as the number of subordinates who report directly to a manager, others have looked at the span of control in any structure as the number of employees divided by the number of managers in the same structure.
 This calculation yields an average span of control.

-Average span of control = number of employees/number of managerial notes in the structure.
+Average span of control = number of employees/number of managerial nodes in the structure.

 Here are the factors that affect the span of control:

-1. Level of specialization - This research paper focuses on the relationship between size, routineness, and the number of different specialities in organizations, specifically how they affect the span of control.
-The study shows that the number of specialities supervised has a decreasing impact on spans at lower and middle levels but an increasing impact at upper levels.
+1. Level of specialization - This research paper focuses on the relationship between size, routineness, and the number of different specialties in organizations, specifically how they affect the span of control.
+The study shows that the number of specialties supervised has a decreasing impact on spans at lower and middle levels but an increasing impact at upper levels.
 Even more surprising is that routineness has minimal influence across all levels.
 In addition to this, the study found that size has little effect at lower levels.
-It has a positive effect at middle levels.
+It has a positive impact at middle levels.

 2. The span of control can vary by functional areas- A study found that the size of a manager's team depends on the functional area of control.
 The implication is that the span of control varies by functional areas, such as HR, sales and marketing, procurement, production, etc., even if they are at the same management level.